DMarkStorage/ZFS_Appliance_Hardware/README.md

 so you should have at least a basic understanding of what those commands do.

 ## USAGE
-`Hardware_chassis.py` will show you the Chassis informations available on the storage.
-    (e.g. Name, chassis status, Manufacturer, Model)

 `Hardware_Details.py` will show you the informations available on the storage like
     - Hardware Updates